Best Brain Injury Lawyers In California

-Despite only weighing about 3 pounds, the human brain is remarkably powerful and resilient.
-Yet it’s still susceptible to injuries, some of which can seriously impact quality of life.
+Despite weighing only about 3 pounds, the human brain is remarkably resilient and powerful.
+However, it is still vulnerable to injuries, some of which can have a significant impact on quality of life.

-There are two main ways a brain can become injured.
-With acquired brain injuries (ABIs), medical issues such as a stroke are the cause of any damage to tissues and nerves in the brain.
+There are two primary ways in which the brain can be injured.
+With acquired brain injuries (ABIs), medical conditions such as a stroke cause damage to the brain’s tissues and nerves.

 - Traumatic brain injuries (TBIs), which occur following some type of jolt or blow to the head, are more common than ABIs.